 - Sell sponsored posts and do a brand shout out

 If the approach above appeals to you and you want to get started making money on Instagram, then you have to read my in-depth guide that shows you how to make money with Instagram step-by-step.

 5. Start a Podcast, Get Sponsorship & Advertisers

 If you love speaking, or have a passion for interviewing people, then podcasting might be a great avenue for you.
 With podcasting, the amount of money you can earn ties directly to the size and engagement of your audience.

 You can monetize your podcast by selling your own products, creating a mastermind or membership, selling sponsorships, or even opening your podcast up to donations.

 John Lee Dumas, the host of Entrepreneur on Fire turned his podcast into a multi-million dollar business via masterminds, selling products, and sponsorships.

-If you want to start a podcast, then check out our step-by-step guide on how to start a podcast.
+If you want to start a podcast, then check out my step-by-step guide on how to start a podcast.

 6. Start an Affiliate Business